ngzengdi/Hotel-recommender-using-reviews/readme.md

 ### Timeline
 06 May finish the scraping

-13 May complete the EDA and Modeling
+13 May complete the EDA start Modeling

 20 May finish the report write